varunkat/CS541---work/README.md

-#UNITS CONVERSION APPLICATION
+#### UNITS CONVERSION APPLICATION

 This application converts the basic imperial and metric conversions and currency convetrsions too.

 ### Prerequisites

-*ANDROID STUDIO(version 3.0 or above).
+* ANDROID STUDIO(version 3.0 or above).
-*Enable virtual view through bios if it is not enabled.
+* Enable virtual view through bios if it is not enabled.

 ### Installing

-*Download the latest android studio version from google.
+* Download the latest android studio version from google.
-*Click on file->new->new project and give specified name for your project.
+* Click on file->new->new project and give specified name for your project.
-*copy and paste the files into the local repository and execute the code.
+* copy and paste the files into the local repository and execute the code.

-End with an example of getting some data out of the system or using it for a little demo

 ## BUILD